What is social listening and how to use it: the ultimate guide

 We recommend checking on the Sentiment graph as often as you can — this way, you can address any reputation crises before they blow up.
 It's also a good habit to keep tabs on your Topic cloud as this is how you spot popular topics and customer concerns uncovered during social media listening.

 Congrats!
-Your brand monitoring with Awario is in full swing!
+Now is tracking social media for your brand mentions Awario!
 You now know how to set up monitoring alerts, navigate the mentions, and access social data analytics.

 Marketing campaign monitoring is similar to brand monitoring.
-Both start with creating a social media monitoring alert — only this time in addition to the brand name you'll need campaign hashtags and other campaign-specific keywords.
+Both start with creating a monitoring alert — only this time in addition to the brand name you'll need campaign hashtags, slogans, and other campaign-specific keywords.

-Tracking your campaign performance with a social media listening tool means all the marketing aids delivered right to you: important comments, influencers, and reliable insights on reach, social media sentiment, and context of campaign mentions.
+Tracking your campaign performance with a social monitoring tool means all the marketing aids delivered right to you: important comments, influencers, and reliable insights on reach, social media sentiment, and context of campaign mentions.
+Listening is 90% of the campaign analysis.

-You can also switch to Boolean and set up an alert using Boolean operators for flexible queries and more accurate results of social media monitoring.
+You can also switch to Boolean and set up a listening alert using Boolean operators for flexible queries and more accurate results of social media monitoring.

-When sorting your mentions by Reach, you find feedback from influential users who you can engage with right away or star them for follow-up later on.
+When sorting your mentions by Reach, you find feedback from influential users who you can engage with right away or star them for follow-up later on in-depth social listening analysis.
 For a quick overview of the influencers identified during social media monitoring, please refer to your Dashboard or the Influencers report.

 Note the peaks in mentions to check the prevailing social media sentiment at any given time.
-Whenever there's a spike in negative mentions, make sure you address them promptly.
+Whenever there's a spike in negative mentions, make sure you address them promptly and show people that you’re listening.
 Check the Topic cloud to see the context your campaign hashtag is mentioned most in, or spot other hashtags mentioned alongside yours.

 By referring to the breakdown by sources, you can assess how well you're doing on any given social platform — it might be that you need to re-distribute your efforts and resources.
 Because the entire Dashboard is clickable, you can check on every detail that stands out.
 There's likely a valuable marketing insight behind each social listening metric.